-California has some of the most glorious natural scenery, not only majestic Yosemite National Park, Lake Tahoe, Big Sur and Point Reyes, but also golden hills dotted with oak trees, deserts with cactus and knobby Joshua trees, alpine meadows covered with shooting stars and buttercups, places where there are no roads, only trails through the landscape.
+California has some of the most glorious natural scenery, not only majestic Yosemite National Park, Lake Tahoe, Big Sur and Point Reyes, but also golden hills dotted with oak trees (Napa and Sonoma Valleys), deserts with cactus and knobby Joshua trees (California deserts), and alpine meadows covered with shooting stars and buttercups, places where there are no roads, only trails through the landscape.

 Tips for enjoying family hikes

 - Drinking water – Anywhere you go, bring along bottled water, especially in the desert or at high elevations in the mountains.
 In the warm, dry California air, it’s easy to get dehydrated.
 Streams may look clear and pristine, but don’t drink from them, even in the High Sierra.